 Buddha believes that one person need not have to share in the suffering to relive it because if we suffer too much, we may also crumble.
 We learn compassion through deep listening, deep looking and by cultivating deep concern for the world around us.
 Even one word, one action and one thought of compassion have the power to change lives, destroy doubt, build confidence, reconcile a conflict, and open the doors to liberation.
 With compassion in our hearts, we can relive and transform suffering for the people we love.

 Joy is once again, a little different from happiness.
 While happiness uses both body and mind, joy relates primarily to the mind.
-The classic example Buddha uses is that if we are in a desert, we feel joy when we SEE the water, and we feel happiness when we DRINK it.

 We experience joy when we are fully aware of the present moment, and when we realize the beauty we are surrounded by, we can feel joy in the smallest thing.
 Mudita is described as joy that is filled with peace and contentment.

 Upeksha can mean equanimity, non-attachment, non-discrimination, even-mindedness or letting go.
 “Upa” means over, and “iksha” means mountain, so one must essentially stand over a mountain to look at the whole situation and not be bound to a particular side.

 If your love has attachment, discrimination, prejudice, or a person clinging to another, it cannot be described as love.
 We must be able to see everyone as equal, and we must not discriminate between ourselves and others.
 Essentially, when there is no distinction between the “self” and the